Or read it with a parent’s heart in mind.

 I thought a lot about homeschooling her this summer and these past six days have pushed those thoughts into the frontal lobe.

-But I worry as I have this whole summer, about not “having it in me”, she won’t sit still, I feel like she needs a stronger teacher than I.
+But I worry as I have this entire summer, about not “having it in me”, she won’t sit still, I feel like she needs a stronger teacher than I.

 I can barely have her sit still for 15 minutes of homework.